COVID-19 Virus Testing (3/5/21)

 Return to Campus Assessment

-As in the fall, all faculty, staff and students will be required to complete our Return to Campus COVID-19 Assessment prior to the start of the semester on Jan.
-11, 2021.
+All faculty, staff and students will be required to complete our Return to Campus COVID-19 Assessment prior to the start of the semester.
 Based on your feedback, we have improved this survey to provide more flexibility in your responses.

 Daily Symptom Check and CampusPass

-If you indicated plans to return to campus in the assessment, you will be required to participate in the USF Daily Symptom Check.
-This brief survey must be completed every day before you come to campus.
+If you indicated on the Return to Campus Assessment that you would be coming to campus on a regular (at least once a week) basis, you will be required to complete the USF Daily Symptom Tracker every day.
 The tool helps you monitor your own health and maintain a healthy environment for all members of the USF community and will alert a university health care provider to contact you to determine if you need to be tested for COVID-19 or need other support.

 Individuals returning to campus will also be placed in a pool for weekly random COVID-19 testing, which the university will continue to utilize as an important part of our disease-mitigation strategy.
 Those selected at random will receive specific instructions to receive a test.
 If you are selected, you must participate, unless you can provide a COVID-19 test result from within the past 14 days.